ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-05-12-trying-to-pee.md

 ![Driving on highway A24](/assets/images/IMG_7959.JPG)

-In front of Hamburg I stop for quick pee break and call my friend to tell her that I'll arrive very soon.
+In front of Hamburg I stop for a quick pee break and call my friend to tell her that I'll arrive very soon.
 Right after leaving the rest stop a police car passes my van.
 They show me a sign to follow.
 Oh boy, let's hope everything is fine with the van! :open_mouth:

 It turns out that there's no need to worry about the van.
 They don't care about the vehicle at all.
 They rather care about the suspicious tattooed driver from Berlin.